Riparian buffer: Effectiveness

 Riparian buffers have undergone much scrutiny about their effectiveness, resulting in thorough testing and monitoring.
 A study done by the University of Georgia, conducted over a nine-year period, monitored the amounts of fertilizers that reached the watershed from the source of the application.
 It found that these buffers removed at least 60% of the nitrogen in the runoff, and at least 65% of the phosphorus from the fertilizer application.
 The same study showed that the effectiveness of the Zone 3 was much greater than that of both Zone 1 and 2 at removing contaminants.
 But another study in 2017 did not find efficiency (or a very limiting capacity) for reducing glyphosate and AMPA leaching to streams; spontaneous herbaceous vegetation RBS is as efficient as Salix plantations and measures of glyphosate in runoff after a year, suggest an unexpected persistence and even a capacity of RBS to potentially favor glyphosate infiltration up to 70 cm depth in the soil.

 Long-term sustainability

-After the initial installation of the riparian buffer, relatively little maintenance needs to be performed to keep the buffer in good condition.
-Once the trees and grasses reach maturity, they regenerate naturally and make a more effective buffer.
-The sustainability of the riparian buffer makes it extremely attractive to landowners, since they do relatively little work and still receive payments.
-Riparian buffers have the potential to be the most effective ways to protect aquatic biodiversity, water quality and manage water resources in developing countries that lack the funds to install water treatment and supply systems in midsize and small towns.
+After the initial installation of the riparian buffer, relatively little maintenance is needed to keep the buffer in good condition.
+Once the trees and grasses mature, they regenerate naturally and make a more effective buffer.
+The sustainability of the riparian buffer makes it extremely attractive to landowners since they do relatively little work and still receive payments.
+Riparian buffers have the potential to be the most effective way to protect aquatic biodiversity and water quality and manage water resources in developing countries that lack the funds to install water treatment and supply systems in midsize and small towns.